zz2liu/RnaSeq-HpcPipelines/README.md

     |n / number     |select next/specific window |
     |x              |kill the current pane |

-- More advanced: to use panes (multple terminals within a window/tab)
+- More advanced: Using panes

     |type ctrl-b, then | to |
     | ---: | --- |